Welcome House Community Network

-When permanent housing becomes available we work together to furnish it—even down to stocking the kitchen with culturally appropriate groceries at move in.
+When permanent housing becomes available, we work together to furnish it, including stocking the kitchen with culturally appropriate groceries.
 Finally, we seek to help orient our new friends as they discover their new American neighborhood.
-Our main goal at Welcome House is to share the love of God in Christ Jesus through the ministries of hospitality and friendship.
+Our main goal is to share the love of God in Christ Jesus through the ministries of hospitality and friendship.

-Volunteers from local churches and civic organizations are very important to the ministry.
-These special neighbors are our immigrant guest’s first American friends.
-Prayerfully and intentionally that friendship continues to grow in the grace and love of God.
+Volunteers from local churches and civic organizations are vital.
+These special neighbors are our immigrant guests’ first American friends.
+Prayerfully and intentionally, that friendship continues to grow in the grace and love of God.

-Raleigh – In Raleigh, Welcome House is a five-bedroom, three full-bathroom house owned by Crabtree Valley Baptist Church.
-The house has bed space for 12 persons.
+WHR is a five-bedroom, three-full-bathroom house owned by Crabtree Valley Baptist Church (CVBC), which has bed space for 12 persons.
+It is not zoned as a shelter but is a guest house of CVBC.
+There is no sign identifying the ministry.
+All guests are referrals from local agency partners, churches and mosques.
 The current location is the third since beginning November 2015.
-We have hosted over 275 guests at Welcome House to date.
+We have hosted over 350 guests at Welcome House to date.